 The Difference Between Eating Weed and Smoking It

 Is it really worth all the effort to make edibles instead of just rolling a doobie?
 Well, yeah!
 Most stoners agree that getting high via edibles has a more powerful effect than smoking.
-Not only that, it lasts far longer (even though it takes a while to hit) and is often described as a full body and even psychedelic experience.
-Plus, you don’t have to worry about the harshness of smoking, and it’s discreet!
+Not only that, it lasts far longer (even though it takes a while to hit), and is often described as a full-body and even psychedelic experience.
+Moreover, you don’t have to worry about the harshness of smoking, and it’s discreet!
 We don’t have to tell you that edibles are also delicious, right?
-If you’ve got a sweet tooth, check out our recipes for infused cupcakes and brownies.
+If you’ve got a sweet tooth, check out our recipes for different weed edibles like infused cupcakes and brownies.

-Things To Consider When Choosing A Strain For Edibles
+Things to Consider When Choosing the Best Weed for Edibles

-Generally, Sativa strains are more euphoric and uplifting while Indicas are relaxing and sedating.
-Although only the most resilient cannabinoids survive the decarboxylation process, your edibles can still exhibit “a faint allegiance” to the strain’s Sativa or Indica characteristics.
+Generally, Sativa strains are more euphoric and uplifting, while Indicas are relaxing and sedating.
+Although only the most resilient cannabinoids survive the decarboxylation process, your edibles can still exhibit a faint allegiance to the strain’s Sativa or Indica characteristics.
 Some people don’t agree with this conclusion, so it’s up to you to decide if you can spot any difference between them.
-However, we at Herbies definitely think the strain you choose has an impact on the edible high... and the flavor!
+However, we at Herbies definitely think the strain you choose has an impact on the edible high... not to mention the flavor!

 We’ve done the research and hand-picked the best strains for making edibles based on their effects and terpene profiles.
 That makes these strains not only great for smoking, but also ideal for cooking a variety of dishes.
 Let’s dive in.